hairizuanbinnoorazman/blog/content/posts/20231018_systemDesignInterview.md

 ## Design a key value store

 TODO: Research on the following:
-- Storage Engine: SStable, Bloom Filters
+- Storage Engine: SStable, Bloom Filters, Btrees?
+(But sounds like more for relational db-s?)

 - Requirements
   - To store set of keys mapped to its values in a persistent fashion.
 Data is not lost on shut down.